zao/ooz/README.md

 # ooz
 Open source Kraken / Mermaid / Selkie / Leviathan / LZNA / Bitknit decompressor

+Can also compress Kraken / Mermaid / Selkie / Leviathan

 Also supports using oo2core_7_win32.dll / oo2core_7_win64.dll which can be acquired from the free game Warframe on steam.

 ```